Holidays and memorial days

 Commemorative date introduced by the decision of the General Assembly of the United Nations in 2005.
 It is commemorated annually on the day of the liberation of the Nazi death camp Auschwitz-Birkenau (Oświęcim, Poland) by the troops of the 1st Ukrainian Front in 1945.
 It was in this camp that the Nazis killed about 1 million Jews, as well as Poles, Roma, Ukrainians, and Soviet prisoners of war.
 Ukraine has been celebrating this day at the state level since 2012, according to the resolution of the Verkhovna Rada of Ukraine “On the 70th anniversary of the tragedy of Babyn Yar”.

-The battle near Kruti (now Chernihiv region) took place on January 29, 1918, during the Bolshevik intervention in Ukraine.
+The battle near Kruty (now Chernihiv region) took place on January 29, 1918, during the Bolshevik intervention in Ukraine.
 The aggressor was opposed by the military formations of the Ukrainian People's Republic.
-A significant part of its defenders were volunteers – students of the Ukrainian National University, Kyiv University, high school students.
-Retreating, part of the student hundred got surrounded, lost their bearings and went to the Kruty station, which was already occupied by the Bolsheviks.
+A significant part of its defenders were volunteers – students at the Ukrainian National University, Kyiv University, high school students.
+Retreating, part of the student hundred got surrounded, lost their bearings, and went to the Kruty station, which was already occupied by the Bolsheviks.
 27 captured young men were shot.
 The youngest victim was only 16 years old.

 This battle became for the Ukrainian people a symbol of heroism and self-sacrifice of the young generation in the struggle for independence.
 Thanks to the victory and courage of the Ukrainian soldiers, the hostile attack of the Bolsheviks on Kyiv was stopped.